A version of this article first appeared on April 7, 2021

 One of the main objectives of the telescope is to study the atmospheres of exoplanets — planets outside the Solar System.

-The school bus-sized telescope, which measures 21 metres by 14.6 metres, will have to fold up to fit into the launch rocket.
+The school bus-sized telescope, which measures 21 metres by 14.6 metres, had to fold up to fit into the launch rocket.

-JWST will launch aboard the Ariane 5 rocket in October, near French Guiana in South America.
+JWST launched aboard the Ariane 5 rocket, near French Guiana in South America, on Christmas Day, 2021.